The close: TSX ekes out gain as rally fades

 Sandstorm Gold Ltd rose 0.8 per cent to C$6 after agreeing to buy a royalty stake in a mine in Burkina Faso.

-Wall Street lower as traders see past tax revamp
+Wall Street eases as investors look past tax revamp

-U.S. stocks fell on Tuesday as excitement over the likelihood of a tax code revamp was more than offset by concern over its effect on years of monetary policy stimulus and the future of interest rates.
+U.S. stocks fell on Tuesday as excitement over the likelihood of a tax code revamp was offset by concern over its effect on years of monetary policy stimulus and the future of interest rates.

+The U.S. House of Representatives approved the tax legislation in an afternoon vote.
+The Senate was expected to vote on the tax bill this evening.
+Republicans were confident of the bill being signed into law by the end of the week.

+Stocks added to losses after the vote, which followed weeks of market gains on optimism that tax cuts would boost U.S. earnings and the economy.
+Some investors also said that much of those benefits were already reflected in stock prices.

 The Dow Jones Industrial Average fell 37.45 points, or 0.15 per cent, to 24,754.75, the S&P 500 lost 8.69 points, or 0.32 per cent, to 2,681.47 and the Nasdaq Composite dropped 30.91 points, or 0.44 per cent, to 6,963.85.